In recent years, the topic of Chinese veterinary medicine, also called Eastern veterinary medicine, has become quite the buzz.

 So, why would it be any different for your pet?

-To understand TCVM, one must first understand the “Chinese Medicine Theory”.
-In the Daoist belief, the body is considered a smaller model of the universe that surrounds us.
-Just as the world is controlled by the cosmic laws and forces, so is the body.
+Daoists believe the body is a smaller model of the universe that surrounds us.
+Just as cosmic laws and forces control the world, they also control the body.
 Life-energy, or “Qi”, is the force that drives the body and universe through every change.

 The Yin-Yang theory is another idea that TCM is centered around.
 Also a Daoist belief, the Yin-Yang theory defines the relationship between opposing forces (light-dark, hot-cold, etc.).
 These forces are thought to control the balance of the universe and, ultimately, the body itself.

-The body is thought to go through all five seasons throughout life.
+The body goes through all five seasons throughout life.
 For example, a kitten would be considered to be in its Wood (or spring) phase.
 A very old dog would be considered to be in its Water (or winter) phase.

 Additionally, the body’s organs are in direct relation to one another based on the Five Element theory.
 Essentially, the organs have the power to promote and inhibit one another.